 Besides that, a small change on a bigger scale isn’t that small anymore.
 The truth is that precisely the little changes are the ones that can create a significant impact.

 How do you handle receipts, where you live?
-Tell us in the comments below!
+Tell me in the comments below!